 Bayswater Community Zone

-To date, more than 30,000 tonnes of soil have been removed from the 400m long dive structure which will form the entry/exit point to the tunnels for trains.
+To date, more than 30,000 tonnes of soil have been removed from the dive structure which will form the entry/exit point to the tunnels for trains.
 The surplus Bassendean Sand, which can be found up to a depth of eight metres, is being transported to Forrestfield where it is used to backfill the station’s retaining wall.
 It is expected that 90,000t of material will be reused at Forrestfield by the end of the year, addressing a key component of the project’s sustainability program.
 Excavation is scheduled to be completed late-November.

 The large retaining wall built adjacent to Railway Parade to support the temporary Midland Line has been turned into a piece of art thanks to PTA's Right Track program.
 Perth urban artist Drew Straker, in conjunction with 75 up-and-coming junior artists, completed the work of art inspired by native animals and WA landscapes.
 The mural, 500m in length, is the longest of its kind in WA and one of the longest in the Southern Hemisphere.